IACR/latex-submit/README.md

 ## Architecture

-The author is expected to upload a zip file to this server with their LaTeX sources.
-Compilation of LaTeX received from third parties constitutes a security risk.
+The author of an accepted paper is expected to upload a zip file to this server with their LaTeX sources.
+Unfortunately, compilation of LaTeX received from third parties constitutes [a security risk](https://arxiv.org/abs/2102.00856).
 For this reason, the production of PDF or HTML from LaTeX should be done within a controlled environment.
 Moreover, our controlled environment enforces some restrictions on the submitted LaTeX to make sure that it adheres to the look and feel designed for the journal.
 This is essentially the same approach taken by ACM and arXiv.

 NOTE: The original implementation used celery to maintain a queue of